Changing Your Child Support Court Order

-Where the existing Order of Child Support was entered
+Where the existing Child Support Order was entered

 Where the child lives

-Where the person who has primary residential custody of the child lives
+Where the person with primary residential custody of the child lives

 Look at the title of your papers (in the upper right section of the first page, under the case number).

-If the papers you received include forms called a Summons and a Petition for Modification of Support, you have a Support Modification case.
-Get our packet called Responding to a Petition for Modification of Your Child Support Court Order.
+If the papers you received include forms called a Summons and a Petition to Modify Child Support Order, you have a Support Modification case.
+Get our packet called Responding to a Petition to Modify Your Child Support Court Order.

-If the papers you received include forms called a Notice for Hearing or Note for Calendar Motion, and a Motion and Declaration for Adjustment of Support, you have a Motion for Adjustment case.
-Get our packet called Responding to a Motion for Adjustment of Your Child Support Order.
+If the papers you received include forms called a Notice of Hearing or Note for Calendar Motion, and a Motion to Adjust Child Support Order, you have an Adjustment case.
+Get our packet called Responding to a Motion to Adjust Your Child Support Order.

-If the papers you received include a Notice for Hearing or Note for Calendar Motion, but have a Motion and Declaration for Temporary Order, you have a Motion for Temporary Orders case.
-You could receive both a Petition for Modification of Support and a Motion for Temporary Orders.
+If the papers you received include a Notice of Hearing or Note for Calendar Motion, but have a Motion for Temporary Family Law Order, you have a Motion for Temporary Family Law Orders case.
+You could receive both a Petition to Modify Child Support Order and a Motion for Temporary Family Law Orders.
 Get our packet called Responding to Motions for Temporary Family Law Orders or Immediate Restraining Orders for Divorce Cases and Petition to Change Parenting Plan Cases.

-Figure out How Much Time you have to Respond.
-When you get the papers, see if there is a Notice for Hearing (also called Note for Motion, Note for Calendar Hearing, and Note for Motion Docket).
+5. Figure out How Much Time you have to Respond.
+When you get the papers, see if there is a Notice of Hearing (also called Note for Motion, Note for Calendar Hearing, and/or Note for Motion Docket).
 If there is, you must file your response by the date in the notice.
 If the notice does not state a deadline, immediately check local court rules OR ask the court clerk or family law facilitator what the deadline is.
 For most counties, you must respond (the other parties and the court clerk and judge must receive your papers) by 4:30 p.m. the court day before the hearing.
 Court days are all days except weekends and federal and state holidays.

-Make Sure You Got Enough Notice.
+6. Make Sure You Got Enough Notice.
 The person who files the motion (usually the other parent or his/her lawyer) must give you enough notice of the hearing.
-You must receive the papers (in person or at your home) as many days before the hearing as your county's local rules require.
-For most counties, you must get the papers for a motion at least five court days before the hearing, not including the date that the papers are given to you.
+You must receive the papers (in person or at your home) as many days before the hearing as local rules require.
+For most counties, you must get the papers for a motion at least five court days before the hearing, not including the date you receive the papers.
 If you get the papers by first class mail, you should get three extra days to respond after the date the papers were mailed.

-What if I Need More Time?
-If you did not get enough notice, the court should not order against you on the hearing date.
+7. What if I Need More Time?
+If you did not get enough notice, the court should not rule against you on the hearing date.
 You should still ask for a continuance (delay) before the hearing.
-You may also ask for a continuance if you did get enough notice according to the rules, but you simply do not have enough time to respond.
+You may also ask for a continuance if you got enough notice according to the rules, but you simply do not have enough time to respond.

 If the other person agrees to the continuance, ask for written confirmation.
-If the other person refuses to agree to the continuance, you can:
+If the other person does not agree to the continuance, you can:

 In some counties, you may take a "Self-Help" class.
 In some counties, these classes teach you how to file your own child support modification or adjustment.
-A class may be more expensive than this packet, but may provide you more help filling out forms and with local court procedures.
+A class may be more expensive than this packet but provide you more help filling out forms and with local court procedures.
 You should take a class if available.
-To find out if your county has a class, contact your local Family Law Facilitator (if there is one) or court clerk.
+To find out if your county has a class, contact the family law facilitator or court clerk.

 You can ask the Division of Child Support (DCS) to Modify Your Order.
 DCS has a process called Review for Modification.
 Through that process, DCS will determine whether they will start a modification.
 DCS can modify your order whether it is an administrative or court order.
 The standards for DCS modification are in the Washington Administrative Code (WAC) at WAC 388-14A-3900 through 388-14A-3925.

-If your children start getting public assistance, DCS (through your local prosecuting attorney's office) may file a petition for modification of child support.
+If your children start getting public assistance, DCS (through your local prosecuting attorney's office) may file a petition to modify your child support order.
 DCS also may file anytime there is a substantial change in circumstances.
 Even if there is not, DCS may file anyway if it determines that: